apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.3.0/index.md

 ## LocalKubernetesExecutor

-Airflow 2.3.0, features a new executor called LocalKubernetesExecutor.
-This executor helps you run some tasks using LocalExecutor and run another set of tasks using the KubernetesExecutor in the same deployment using task's queue to coordinate the switching.
+There is a new executor names LocalKubernetesExecutor.
+This executor helps you run some tasks using LocalExecutor and run another set of tasks using the KubernetesExecutor in the same deployment based on the task's queue.

 More information can be found here: [LocalKubernetesExecutor](https://airflow.apache.org/docs/apache-airflow/latest/executor/local_kubernetes.html)